DLibatique/LATN102-S20/notes/module-2-sentence-structures.md

 ## General notes on Latin sentences

-In English, word order .
-For example, "the cat hits the dog" is different in meaning that "the dog hits the cat."
-In the first sentence, it is the cat that is acting upon . subject verb object.
+In English, word order is essential to differentiating meaning.
+When we say "the cat hits the dog", it is distinctly different in meaning that "the dog hits the cat."
+In the first sentence, it is the cat that is acting upon the dog; while in the second sentence, it is the dog that is acting upon the cat.
+The reason we are able to easily differentiate the meaning is that we innately understand English sentence structure - the subject comes first; the verb follows the subject; and the direct object follows the verb.

 As discussed before, Latin, unlike English, does not have a set word order.
 So If we can figure out what type of sentence we have by looking at the verb, then we can get a sense of what to expect.